-Welcome to this evening's concert, which celebrates the cello.
-I'm delighted that it is conducted by Han-Na Chang, herself a wonderful cello player.
+Tonight's programme celebrates the cello, and I'm delighted that it is conducted by Han-Na Chang, herself a wonderful cello player.
 With the Philharmonia Orchestra I performed in Lorin Maazel's Cello Concerto, with Han-Na as soloist.
 She played the remarkable piece beautifully and it remains a fond memory, despite the challenging trumpet solo!